autumn-mck/autumn-mck/README.md

-### Hey! o/
+### Hey o/

-I'm <!-- Autumn --> James, and thanks for checking out my profile.
+I'm <!-- Autumn --> James, and thanks for checking out my profile!

 - Busy preparing for my final year of CS @ QUB, having just finished my placement year as a Software Engineer at Kainos
-- Always happy to collaborate, just let me know!
+- Always happy to collaborate on projects, just let me know!
 - Interested in programming, open source software, and pretty much everything related to technology or computers!

 ### Github stats